AdobeDocs/experience-cloud.en/help/experience-rollouts/guides/feature-flags/create-a-feature-group.md

 Before creating a feature group, complete the following:

-* You have access to the Experience Rollouts console — see [Log in to the console](../console/log-in-to-the-console.md)
+* You have access to the Flags console — see [Log in to the console](../console/log-in-to-the-console.md)
 * Your application is onboarded — see [Onboard your application](../applications/onboard-your-application.md)
 * You have the **Developer** or **Product Release Owner** role
 * You have created the feature flags you want to add to the group — see [Create your first feature flag](create-your-first-feature-flag.md)